 What to serve with pumpkin soup?
 The best way to serve this creamy soup is with plenty of toppings and some crusty bread.

-For more fulfilling dinner, serve any kind of green salad on the side such as Lemon Kale Caesar Salad (with or without the chicken).
+- For a more fulfilling dinner, serve any kind of green salad on the side such as Lemon Kale Caesar Salad (with or without the chicken).

 A few of our favorite toppings for this vegan pumpkin soup recipe include: